Thrifty Frugal Mom

 This is a job that can quickly feel overwhelming to a child, so we usually just assign them a small section at a time to make it feel more manageable.

-This job varies a lot but will involve anything from picking up sticks, raking leaves and grass clippings (a small rake like this makes it easier!), to simply putting away outside toys.
+This job varies a lot but will involve anything from picking up sticks, raking leaves and grass clippings (a small rake makes it easier!), to simply putting away outside toys.

 This is one job- and maybe the only job- that we barely have to ask our son to do.